wolframite/aloha/README.md

 The setup is built on top of these libraries:
 - Infinispan for the memory grid
-- jmemcached for the memcached frontend
 - spring-boot because it's great!

-We tried infinispan to use the infinispan server version first, because it comes with an activated memcached, but we found a bug, which made it impossible for us to use it.
-That was the reason we replaced it with jmemcached.
-You can read more about that here: https://github.com/zalora/jmemcached

 ## Configuration